foumart/JS.Rune.extension/README.md

 ### Usage

-1. Open your project in Chrome.
+1. Open your Rune project in Chrome (Rune DevUI test page).
 2. Click the Rune Dev Tools extension icon in the toolbar to open the extension Popup.
 3. Clicking one of the buttons in the Popup will log the desired game iframe in the console.
+4. Right Click on the logged iFrame and select **`Reveal in Elements Panel`** from the context menu - the DevTools Elements tab will be switched, and the DOM tree will be expanded, saving you dozens of clicks and frustrating DOM navigation.
+Enjoy!